Logical CONNECTIVES

 line 5: The false implies the false

-Only truth can be logically derived from truth (line 1), whereas, anything can follow from a false assertion, a truth as well as a falsehood.
+Only truth can be logically derived from truth (line 1), whereas, everything can follow from a false proposition, a truth as well as a falsehood.

-The equivalence, conjunction, inclusive disjunction and exclusive disjunction connectives are symmetrical, that is, for these connectives, “P connective Q” and “Q connective P are equivalent (convertible):
+The connectives for equivalence, conjunction, inclusive disjunction and exclusive disjunction are symmetric, that is, for these connectives, “P connective Q” and “Q connective P are equivalent (convertible):

 P ↔ Q ↔ Q ↔ P